frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 ### Setting Up ERPNext

-Go to **E Invoice Settings** and click on **Enable** checkbox.
+Go to **E-Invoice Settings** and click on the **Enable** checkbox.

-1. **GSTIN**: GSTIN by which your company is registered on e-invoice portal.
+1. **GSTIN**: GSTIN by which your company is registered on the e-invoice portal.
-1. **Username**: Username created in previous step.
+1. **Username**: Username created in the previous step.
-1. **Password**: Password created in previous step.
+1. **Password**: Password created in the previous step.

 ### Generating IRN

-Create a sales invoice and keep it under Draft state.
-Click on **E Invoicing** button group and then on **Generate IRN**.
-If Sales Invoice doesn't have any validation errors, IRN will be generated and updated in the Sales Invoice.
-You can now submit the invoice and print E Invoice with QRCode image by selecting **GST E Invoice** Print Format while printing.
+Create a sales invoice and keep it under the Draft state.
+Click on the **E-Invoicing** button group and then on **Generate IRN**.
+If the Sales Invoice doesn't have any validation errors, IRN will be generated and updated in the Sales Invoice.
+You can now submit the invoice and print the E-Invoice with QRCode image by selecting **GST E-Invoice** Print Format while printing.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_irn_button.png">